What’s the Difference Between Wasps and Bees?

 1. Physical Difference

-One of the key distinctions between wasps and bees is their physical look.
-In this article, we will examine this physical difference from two angles.
-The first is in their appearance, and the second is in their size.
+One key distinction between wasps and bees is their physical appearance.
+In this article, we will examine this physical difference from two angles: their appearance and size.

 a.
 Appearance

 In terms of appearance, bees have a round abdomen and thorax.
-I.e., they tend to be rounder in shape with stout legs and thick middles than the wasp.
+For example, they tend to be rounder in shape with stout legs and thick middles than the wasp.

 Here, the abdomen is separated from the thorax, which gives it “an hourglass figure.”
 Their bodies are also streamlined and sleeker for hunting.